Winifred Prentice: Roles at the RCN

 Alongside her role as Matron she was an active volunteer in her professional body.
 In 1952 she successfully stood for election to the UK RCN Council representing Scottish members she was successfully re-elected in the role until 1969.
 She was also Chair of the RCN Scottish Board and sat on the RCN Establishment and General Purposes Committees and the RCN Professional Association Committee.
 In 1969 she became RCN Vice President and was elected President from 1972 to 1976.
 Uniquely, her term of office was used as a trial period when she held the combined posts of President and Chair of Council 1972-1974.

 Her term of office coincided with a period of nursing demonstrations.
 In 1974, Prentice led a delegation of forty-five RCN representatives to meet Barbara Castle.
 They presented Castle with 'The State of Nursing' a detailed report setting out concerns on standards of care, staffing, education and training, and pay and whilst they met, several thousand nurses marched through London.
 This led to the independent inquiry on nurses' pay and conditions, the Halsbury Report, which resulted in an average 33 per cent pay rise for nurses.

 Honours

 Prentice was appointed Officer of the Order of the British Empire (OBE) in 1972 and a Dame Commander of the Order of the British Empire (DBE) in 1977.

 Death

-Prentice died in Brechin on 17 March 2007.
+Prentice died in Brechin on 17 March 2007, aged 96.
 A funeral service was held at St Andrews Episcopal Church, Brechin on 27 March 2007.

-Prentice was erroneously listed as celebrating her 101st birthday in The Guardian, 2 December 2011.
+She was erroneously listed as celebrating her 101st birthday in The Guardian, 2 December 2011.